Juvenile polyposis syndrome (JPS) is an autosomal dominant condition. It can be due to a germline pathogenic variant in the SMAD4 or BMPR1A genes.

 Juvenile polyposis syndrome is associated with a predisposition to multiple hamartomatous gastrointestinal polyps, often before the age of 20.
 SMAD4 pathogenic variants are associated with hereditary haemorrhagic telangiectasia (HHT).

-This risk management guideline has been developed for individuals who have NOT been diagnosed with a relevant cancer/tumour.
-The care of affected individuals should be individualised based on their clinical situation, and the monitoring they need as part of their treatment and post-treatment follow up.
+The care of an individual who has developed a related tumour or cancer should be individualised based on their clinical situation, and the monitoring they need as part of their treatment and post-treatment follow up.

-The risk management of an individual with a pathogenic variant in 2 or more genes that confer a predisposition to cancer should also be individualised.
+The risk management of an individual with a pathogenic variant in two or more genes that confer a predisposition to cancer should also be individualised.